ooox/superhero/README.md

 # README

-This is a app made with https://github.com/flatplanet tutorial.
+This is a Superhero Generator app made with @flatplanet tutorial.
 Thx!